Whitman Internship Grant

 The Whitman Internship Grant (WIG) is a competitive grant that provides funding to students who secure or build an unpaid internship opportunity at non-profit organizations, some for-profit organizations, and government offices.
 A Whitman Internship Grant may be provided for a semester, academic year, or domestic/international summer experience.

-If you are interested in posting an unpaid internship opportunity to hire a student, visit the Want to Hire a Whittie page.
+If you are interested in posting an unpaid internship opportunity to hire a student, visit our Hire a Whittie page.

 Student Eligibility Requirements